Two smiling business owners standing behind counter in coffee shop.

 • Provide copies of receipts and/or invoices for purchases of eligible CPTED informed investments.
 A list of eligible investments is available here.

-• Estimates and/or quotes will not be accepted.
+• Estimates, quotes, and/or invoices that do not show evidence of payment will not be accepted.

 • The Storefront Security Fund operates under a reimbursement model, which means applicants already purchased eligible equipment or paid for eligible installations.